-The holders of the founder shares, placement warrants, and warrants that may be issued upon conversion of working capital loans (and in each case holders of their component securities, as applicable) have and will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement entered into with our initial stockholders in connection with the IPO, which is described under the heading "Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters-Registration Rights."
+The holders of the founder shares, placement warrants, and warrants that may be issued upon conversion of working capital loans (and in each case holders of their component securities, as applicable) have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement entered into with such holders.
 These holders will be entitled to make up to three demands, excluding short form registration demands, that we register such securities for sale under the Securities Act.
-In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by us.
+In addition, these holders have "piggy-back" registration rights to include their securities in other registration statements filed by us.